RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 The standard deviation of the 2nd differenced series is slightly larger than the first differenced series.
 Which also suggests over-differencing.
 We proceed using the first differenced series.
+We use auto_arima to get a sense of whe